-Back in April 2012 we took Monkey of a first trip to London.
+Back in April 2012, we took my son on his first trip to London.
 I hadn’t been keen before on trying to steer a toddler around London in a buggy.
 But we had a special reason to visit London at that time and we were arriving en-masse!

-We were taking monkey on a first trip to London to cheer on his cousin C who was running the London Marathon.
+A first trip to London for my son was to cheer on his cousin C who was running the London Marathon.
 We met up with his Auntie and Uncle when we arrived at Marylebone and caught the bus near to Buckingham Palace.
 All very exciting for a 2-year-old.
 We navigated the crowds and found the rest of the family just outside the Palace.
 It was a great spot as we could stand back from the barriers (room for the buggy too) and still see the action.

-Whilst we were waiting for her to cross the finish line, we explained to Monkey who lived in the ‘big house’ behind us.
+Whilst we were waiting for her to cross the finish line, we explained to him who lived in the ‘big house’ behind us.

 It’s something that stuck with him amazingly.
 Whenever we’ve seen the Queen on TV or Buckingham Palace he’s always remembered a first trip to London and seeing where she lives.